 Our Curriculum intent at Corsham Regis is embedded in the computing skills we teach our pupils and the ways in which we use technology to support their learning in other subject areas.

 Computers are now part of everyday life.
-For most of us, technology is essential to our lives, at home and at work.
 ‘Computational thinking’ is a skill children must be taught if they are to be ready for the workplace and able to participate effectively in this digital world.

 Talk, through discussion, forms the basis for much learning at school and computing is no different.
 During every lesson, children are given the opportunity to talk about what they are doing, and the skills and knowledge they are learning.
 They are introduced to the technical vocabulary of computing hardware and software, and the internet world, including reference to the latest slang used in social communications.

 During our local area studies, children make use of computing to research information about Corsham and the surrounding area.
 They are able to communicate their learning digitally using different media.
 Google Earth allows them to gain a visual understanding into the physical variation between town, county, country and the world.
 Online tours give them the opportunity to explore local places such as the Roman Baths and look at historical evidence, while present online maps allow them to compare the local environment now and in the past.